nashville-software-school/server-side-dotnet-curriculum/book-2-web-apis/chapters/coding-self-assessment.md

 ### `/tubertoppings`
 1. Get all TuberToppings
-1. Add a topping to a `TuberOrder`
+1. Add a topping to a `TuberOrder` (return the new TuberTopping object to the client)
 1. Remove a topping from a `TuberOrder`

 ### `/customers`
 1. Get all Customers
 1. Get a customer by id, with their orders
-1. Add a Customer
+1. Add a Customer (return the new customer)
 1. Delete a Customer

 ### `/tuberdrivers`